bfl-itp/syllabus/schedule.md

 * TBD
 * **Speaker:** [Bror Saxberg](http://brorsblog.typepad.com/), [Kaplan](http://www.kaplan.com/)
     * See also: [*Breakthrough Leadership in the Digital Age: Using Learning Science to Reboot Schooling*](http://www.amazon.com/dp/1452255490/)
+    * Incorporate audio/video to your project using [Popcorn.js](http://popcornjs.org).
+You won't be evaluated on multimedia quality... unedited webcam or cell phone camera footage/recording is fine.

 ## Nov 13